-The Environmental Inorganic Chemistry Unit analyzes a variety of samples such as water, wastes and soils.
+The Environmental Inorganic Chemistry Unit analyzes a variety of samples such as water, paints and soils.
 Water samples from both public and private water systems are examined for chemical and/or physical parameters.

 A private water system (homeowner) can obtain chemical analyses from this Laboratory only if the sample is submitted through the local health department.
-These samples are routinely analyzed for alkalinity, arsenic, calcium, chloride, copper, hardness, lead, iron, magnesium, manganese, pH, fluoride, and zinc.
-DHHS form #1441 must be submitted with each sample.
+These samples are routinely analyzed for a variety of metals, fluoride, chloride, sulfate and other indicators of water quality.

-A private water system can obtain a fluoride analysis from this Laboratory only if the sample is submitted through a local health department, a dentist or physician.
-DHHS form #1840 must be submitted with each sample.
+A private water system (homeowner) can obtain a fluoride analysis from this Laboratory only if a sample is submitted through the local health department, a dentist or physician.

 Nitrate/Nitrite samples must be shipped to the laboratory cold.
 Analysis of the sample must begin within 48 hours of collection (plan collection time and transportation accordingly).
-A special kit is available requiring DHHS form #4017.
+A special kit is available to meet these temperature requirements.

-Physicians and dentists may order fluoride sample kits using DHHS form #2882.
+Physicians and dentists may order fluoride sample kits.

 All samples must be collected in sampling containers supplied by this Laboratory.
 Complete directions for sample collection and shipment are found on the back of the request form included with each sample kit.
 Samples should be mailed as soon as possible after collection.
 Each sample must be properly identified with a completed form.
 Nitrates and nitrites require a special sample kit and must be shipped on ice.